Guide to

 The entity must retain a copy of the report on the details of the breach and any supporting documentation for five years from the date the breach was determined.

-Who Enforces the Regulation?
+Who enforces the regulation?

 The Arkansas state attorney general has the authority to enforce the law.
 The law does not grant individuals a private right of action.